logo

 • Medical Informatics

-In addition, approved Special Sessions will be included in the scientific program.
-Submissions to Special Sessions follow the same procedures, formats, and deadlines as regular short paper submissions.
+In addition to the main tracks, several approved Special Sessions are part of the scientific program.
+Submissions to Special Sessions follow the same format, guidelines, and deadlines as regular short papers.

-The detailed list of topics for each main track, as well as the complete list of approved Special Sessions, is available .
+The full list of topics for each track and the complete list of approved Special Sessions are available .

 Publication Opportunities: